 For years, Beatrice Bowles, practitioner of the ancient craft of storytelling, has been sharing tales from all over the world.

-Many cultures from Asia, Africa, Europe, and the Americas have long respected spiders as witty little teachers of children.
-In Cherokee, Hopi, and Native Northern California traditions, children learn to listen for Spider’s Grandmother‘s soft voice to guide them on the risky road of life.
-So I tell spider stories to children to connect them to their own spider guide inside.
-The seeds of goodness and wisdom lie within us, always ready to sprout.
+Long lasting cultures from Asia, Africa, Europe, and the Americas respect spiders as witty little teachers of children.
+In Cherokee, Hopi, and Native California traditions, children learn to listen for Spider Grandmother‘s wise little voice to guide them on the risky road of life.
+Spider stories connect children to their own inner seeds of goodness and wisdom, seeds that are always ready to sprout.

 Since the human race has made such “a queer mess of the planet,” wrote EB White, author of Charlotte’s Web, spiders’ survival wisdom is sorely needed, perhaps more than ever before.